mrOttoW/vite-wordpress/README.md

 (new ViteWordPress\DevServer())->register();
 ```

-Aside to the integration, `vite-wordpress` exposes the plugin's configurations on the development server which is used by `vite-wordpress-php`
+Aside to the integration, `vite-wordpress` exposes the plugin's configurations & a map of the latest build on the development server which is used by `vite-wordpress-php`
-to automatically detect all enqueued scripts and template paths from the project through hooks and resolves these scripts & templates to source files served by the development
+to automatically detect all enqueued scripts and template paths from the project through hooks and resolves these to source files served by the development
-server or `srcDir` folder.
+server.
 It updates script tags from these specific scripts to use as modules and injects Vite's client to enable HMR (Hot Module Replacement).

-It's compatible with a traditional setup with `vite-wordpress` without the need for a manifest or hashed files but also works well with a manifest.
+It's compatible with a traditional setup with `vite-wordpress` without the need for a manifest (non-hashed) but also works well with a manifest.

 You can read more about this on the <a href="https://github.com/mrOttoW/vite-wordpress-php#readme">repository's README</a> page.